deephaven-examples/deephaven-ib/README.md

 ### Launch with a local installation (No Docker)

+> **_NOTE:_**  This method is not yet supported on all architectures.
+This should work on Linux (AMD64 and ARM64) and Windows WSL.
+It is not yet supported on Windows without WSL or Mac.
+For these architectures, you should use the Docker installation.

 It is possible to use [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) without docker, but this is a new feature and has not been well tested.
 To do this:
 1) Launch [IB Trader Workstation (TWS)](https://www.interactivebrokers.com/en/trading/tws.php).